 - Grab gingerbread shingles as the perfect souvenir gift to bring home to loved ones.

-- The line for treats at the Grand Floridian gingerbread house was fairly long, so we decided to grab a quick treat from the Gasparilla Island Grill.
+- The line for treats at the Grand Floridian gingerbread house was fairly long last year, so we decided to grab a quick treat from the Gasparilla Island Grill.
 This quick-service spot offers grab-and-go options with holiday treats all ready to go.
-The holiday treat stand at Wilderness Lodge had no line, so we grabbed some gingerbread cookies then instead.
+The holiday treat stand at Wilderness Lodge had no line, so we grabbed some gingerbread cookies instead.
 If you do decide to wait for the Grand Floridian options (some of which you can only get there), we recommend having some of your party sit and relax, or take more photos of the lobby.

 - Prepare to take lots and lots of photos!
 Have extra camera batteries or a phone charger, just in case ;)